 For instance, if the court orders a conservatorship of the estate, the conservator can manage the conservatee’s finances, investments, or real estate portfolio.
 In contrast, a conservatorship of the person allows the conservator to make medical decisions on behalf of the conservatee.
 The conservator is required to file annual reports with the court about the conservatee’s status and finances.

 Key Difference Between Power of Attorney and Conservatorship

-The key difference between power of attorney and conservatorship is, undeniably, the instances of when each is formed.
+The critical difference between power of attorney and conservatorship is, undeniably, the instances of when each is formed.

 When comparing the difference between power of attorney and conservatorship, keep in mind that a person creates a power of attorney before a person they are incapacitated.
 In contrast, a conservatorship is formed after a person is no longer able to competently make critical financial decisions on his or her own.
 In other words, to sign a Power of Attorney, a person must have the mindful capacity to sign a legal document with full understanding and intent.
 In the event they do not have this capacity, you will need to file a conservatorship to handle their personal and financial affairs.

 Secondly, creating a conservatorship requires a public proceeding while a power of attorney does not.
 As mentioned above, the conservatorship will require continuous supervision of the court while a power of attorney does not.
 A power of attorney is a voluntary act by the person signing the document.
 Moreover, a power of attorney is less expensive than a conservatorship as well.
 The principal can choose the agent in the power of attorney while the court selects and approves the conservator.